 We travel so much together as a family, but on occasion, I love to take the kids on trips individually, to really get some quality time with them.
 Last year, just the girls and I flew to Miami for February break and they haven’t stopped talking about our “Girls Trip.”
 With this in mind, I felt I needed to make a getaway with the little ladies an annual thing, so this year, I opted for the Bahamas!
-We’ve experienced the Bahamas previously on a cruise ship, for one quick day but it was time to get the full Bahamian experience.
+We’ve experienced the Bahamas with kids previously on a cruise ship, for one quick day but it was time to get the full Bahamian experience.

 For our five day vacation, we decided to split up our time at Baha Mar and Atlantis.
 At just two years old, Bahar Mar is a newer property, comprised of three iconic oceanfront hotels—the richly refined Rosewood, the playfully hip SLS, or the stylish and modern Grand Hyatt—each offering stunning beach views and an epic selection of pools.
 The girls and I stayed at the Grand Hyatt property, which for me, felt a bit more family friendly.

-I was blown away by the variety of experiences and activities at Baha Mar, all within a short walk from your doorstep.
+I was blown away by the variety of experiences Baha Mar activities, all within a short walk from your doorstep.
 There’s golfing, a casino, soothing spas, stunning pools, and a beach that will take your breath away.
 Every evening we would head outside to view the water show, and then walk along their huge dock to see the sunset.
 For some wildlife encounters, the girls and I participated in a Flamingo Parade.
 Baha Mar is home to a Flamingo Habitat featuring 1,600 square feet of dry land and a 1,600 square foot freshwater pool.
 The habitat is home to West Indian Flamingos, the national bird of The Bahamas that are walked through the resort twice daily for all the guest to see.
 We loved everything about this resort, and I would considering with my girlfriends for a mamas weekend which we’ve been talking about for ages, because the beaches and property are just that beautiful!

-I think if you ask the girls about their favorite part of Baha Mar, they would definitely say the The Sanctuary, which you can actually view one of the pools!
+I think if you ask the girls about their favorite Baha Mar activity, they would definitely say The Sanctuary, which you can actually view one of the pools!
 You get up close to sea turtles, stingrays, nurse sharks, native birds, and more.
 The Sanctuary lies at the heart of Baha Mar’s commitment to environmental conservation and education.
 We also spent a ton of our time in Dean’s Blue Hole, where the pool area is home to alluring waterfalls, stone gardens, and a secluded grotto with a window for viewing sea turtles and sharks.
 The 8 and 15 foot rock walls offered platforms for the girls to jump from.
 Not sure if I was more freaked out watching them jump, or when they asked me to jump off with them!

 I was super impressed with Baha Mar’s selection of restaurants.
 From high-end dining experiences by renowned international chefs, to more casual spots serving familiar favorites, you could experience all them all, regardless of which hotel you were a guest of.
 For our first night the girls and I dined at Katsura, one of our favorite sushi restaurants from back home- I was happy to see they even offered a kids menu too.
 Another night, we opted for a more laid back vibe at the Regatta Buffet, offering everything under the sun from American favorites to Bahamian classics.
 This bountiful buffet has fresh and unique options for every kind of craving.
 Out in the sunshine, seaside airstream trailers and colorful beach shacks offer delicious meals with a classic, laid-back Bahamian vibe, ideal when hanging at the beach all day.